This amazing £15 debobble gadget has made my knitwear like new – the before and after photos are remarkable

 It feels like just like that, summer has gone, and we have been plunged well and truly into cosy knits, jeans and boots season – not that I'm complaining.
 Not only is autumn my most favourite season for fashion, it's also the main time I debobble.
 And what an underrated task it is.

-Last winter I bought one of the best wool jumpers – the most beautiful soft pastel green roll neck jumper from M&S. I love its cosiness and style so much I came close to living in it.
+Last winter I bought one of the best wool jumpers – the most beautiful light green roll neck jumper from M&S. I love its cosiness and style so much I came close to living in it.
 But I was frustratingly forced to stop a little earlier than I would have liked due to excessive bobbling.
 It went from being a super chic, gorgeous knit that made me stand just that little bit taller when wearing, to making me feel really self conscious at just how bad it looked.
 So much so it went away in a cupboard, and only came back out this week after I purchased the Philips Fabric Shaver.

 This unassumingly little gadget came highly recommended by woman&home's digital fashion editor Caroline Parr, so I got one and put it to the test.
 And I cannot believe the difference.